kailash-manasarovar/statement/docs/timeline/2025/january.md

 - Does Paul get a payment for his services while I'm in the toilet?
 - He did seem to go quiet that night, which wasn't unwelcome.

-## I report hacking, poisoning, illicit filming, and everything else contained in this statement to the Metropolitan police
+## I report hacking, drugging, poisoning, illicit filming, and everything else contained in this statement to the Metropolitan police

-- The day after I returned to London from Madrid, on Lauren Ott's only advice for me - the only advice I ever got from the Metropolitan police after sharing [a goldmine of information about criminal gangs with them](#email-examples) - I call the police to report the numerous crimes I'm aware of that have been committed on my person while living in Spain at the pleasure of British and Spanish criminal gangs, and others.
+- When I return to London, on Lauren Ott's only advice for me - the only advice I ever got from the Metropolitan police after sharing [a goldmine of information about British and Spanish criminal gangs, people who have murdered hundreds, with them](#email-examples) - I call the police to report the numerous crimes I'm aware of that have been committed on my person while living in Spain at the pleasure of British and Spanish criminal gangs, and others.

 ![Call reference](../../content/images/met-police-reference.jpg)